AcalaNetwork/hardhat-tutorials/precompiled-token/README.md

 dependency.
 We are using `Contract` in stead of `ContractFactory`, because the contract is already deployed to the network.
 The `ACA`, which is an export from the `ADDRESS` utility of `@acala-network/contracts` dependency, is imported and it holds the value of the address of the `ACA` token.
+We will use the `MandalaAddress` to access the addresses of the predeployed smart contracts of the Mandala network.
 Additionally we are importing the compiled `Token` smart contract from the `@acala-network/contracts` dependency, which we will use to instantiate the smart contract.

 **NOTE: The ACA ERC20 token mirrors the balance of the native ACA currency, so you are able to transfer ACA within your smart contract the same way you would transfer a non-native ERC20